 How does the driver perform?

-Workability is somewhat limited, and there are other drivers available that are more conducive to shot-shaping.
+Workability is somewhat limited; there are other drivers available that are more conducive to shot-shaping.

 To summarize, good strikes on or near the sweet spot are rewarded with great feel, great sound and a great result.

-If you have any thoughts or opinions about the PING G20 driver, be sure to leave a comment below!
+If you have any thoughts or questions about PING’s G20 driver, go ahead and leave a comment below!